Advanced Adventure Weekends

 The purpose of this course is to give the diver an overview of 5 different specialties.
 5 dives will be done over the weekend.
 One dive, from each of the specialties, may apply toward a complete specialty certification.

-The dives scheduled for the weekend will be Buoyancy, Navigation, Wreck, Deep & Search & Recovery.
+The dives scheduled for the weekend will be Buoyancy, Navigation, Night, Deep & Search & Recovery.

-Dives at the quarry will be on following Saturday & Sunday @ 9am
+Dives at the quarry will be on Saturday, October 6 @ 10am & Sunday, October 7 @ 10am

 3 dives will be done

-Dive 1 Buoyancy, Dive 2 Navigation, Dive 3 Wreck
+Dive 1 Buoyancy, Dive 2 Navigation, Dive 3 Night

-Day 1 will be all day and may go into early evening so each diver will need to plan for overnight accommodations or a late night drive home with an early morning arrival the next day.
+Day 1 will be all day and will go into the late evening so each diver will need to plan for overnight accommodations and plan on meeting Sunday at 10am.

 2 dives will be done